Transitional Shelter Programs

 MEN’S SHELTER

-Our 102-bed Men’s Shelter supports homeless men and gender-diverse adults, with a goal of helping them attain permanent housing.
+Our 110‑bed Men’s Shelter program supports homeless men and gender‑diverse adults, with the ultimate goal of helping them obtain permanent housing.

 READ MORE